Jerakin/FakemonCreator/README.md

 ### Download
 Find the release for your OS under [latest releases](https://github.com/Jerakin/FakemonCreator/releases/latest).
+`Fakemon.Creator.exe` is for Windows `Fakemon.Creator.OSX.zip` is for mac, unzip it first.

-You might have to trust it before your OS want's to ru it.
+You might have to trust it before your OS want's to run it.

 ### Use
 As there is a lot of fields to fill I recommend that you start with a similar Pokémon or Move.
 You do this by going